Privacy and Cookies Policy

 - Some of our use of your information is necessary for our legitimate business interests

 - You have given your consent to us using your data in relation to some forms of use.
-For example, in relation to using your information to send you marketing messages.
+For example, in relation to using your information to send you marketing messages or material.
 You can opt out of this at any time.

 We may share your information with: